How to use the man pages on Linux

 apropos password (or

-There are a number of additional options which you can use with
+There are many additional options which you can use with

 Don't forget to use